ndd7xv/heh/README.md

 Left-clicking on a label will copy the contents to the clipboard.
 Left-clicking on the ASCII or hex table will focus it.

-CNTRL- and CNTRL= will change the size of the components.
+Zooming in and out will change the size of the components.

 USAGE:
     heh <FILE>